NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-ios.md

 Deploy in the iOS Simulator, run the app and stop at the first code statement | `$ tns debug ios --debug-brk --emulator [<Emulator Options>] [--no-client]`
 Attach the debug tools to a running app on device | `$ tns debug ios --start [--device <Device ID>] [--no-client]` Attach the debug tools to a running app in the iOS Simulator | `$ tns debug ios --start --emulator [<Emulator Options>] [--no-client]`
+Livesync on device, run the app, start Safari Web Inspector and attach the debugger | `$ tns debug ios --no-rebuild` Livesync on device, run the app and stop at the first code statement | `$ tns debug ios --no-rebuild --debug-brk [--device <Device ID>] [--no-client]`
+Livesync in the iOS Simulator, run the app and stop at the first code statement | `$ tns debug ios --no-rebuild --debug-brk --emulator [<Emulator Options>] [--no-client]`
+Livesync on device/simulator, run the app, start and attach the debugger.
+Refresh everything automatically upon changes | `$ tns debug ios --no-rebuild --watch [--debug-brk]`

 Debugs your project on a connected device or in the iOS Simulator. <% if(isHtml) { %>Any debugging traffic is forwarded on port 8080 from the device to the local machine.<% } %>